pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/OperationVariable](http://admin-shell.io/aas/2/0/OperationVariable) The OperationVariable class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## OperationVariable/value
+ The value, for example an IRDI if the idType=IRDI, a literal, or anything else.

+ [http://admin-shell.io/aas/2/0/OperationVariable/value](http://admin-shell.io/aas/2/0/OperationVariable/value) The attribute value of the OperationVariable class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## Permission
  Description of a single permission.